 5.5 Bridge Mode Switch - This switch places an adjacent channel pair into bridge mode, combining two amplifier outputs for more power to a single speaker load.
 Bridge mode uses only the odd numbered input channel and level control, disabling the even numbered input.
-Speaker outputs for bridge mode must be wired according to the chart shown to the right.
+Speaker outputs for bridge mode must be wired according to the pin labeling found below the Euroblock speaker connnector.
 The bridge mode switch button can be removed for added security by pulling it straight off.